telerik/fiddler-everywhere-docs/knowledge-base/using-fiddler-pro-dashboard.md

 ---
-title: Fiddler Dashboard Site
+title: Using the Dashboard Site
-description: An article on how to use the Fiddler dashboard site for managing plans and subscriptions for Fiddler products
+description: "Learn how to use the dashboard site for managing plans and subscriptions for the Fiddler products."
 type: how-to
 slug: fiddler-dashboard
 publish: true